A century of history

 At the click of a button

-The Virtual Library Josemaría Escrivá and Opus Dei was created in 1995, when the Center for the programs of study Josemaría Escrivá began to compile a bibliography on the history of Opus Dei and its founder.
+The Virtual Library of Josemaría Escrivá and Opus Dei was created in 1995, when the Josemaría Escrivá Study Center began to compile bibliography on the history of Opus Dei and its founder.
 Initially, the collection was reserved for researchers and academics.
 Over the years this valuable database has become an open access bibliographic treasure.

-Since 2006, any Username can consult its collection.
+Since 2006, the collection has been open to all users.
 Currently, the digital archive has more than 15,000 bibliographic records and more than 8,400 PDFs, which can be downloaded and consulted in open access.

 What does it offer?